jpOlivo/country-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

+This project is based on this [tutorial series](https://code.tutsplus.com/series/creating-your-first-angular-app--cms-1248)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.